-What is rapport?
-Above all, from what we have seen in the literature and from our experience working with a wide variety of teachers across disciplines, building rapport and creating a positive learning environment is one of the most crucial element of your success as a teacher.
+From what we have seen in the literature and from our experience working with a wide variety of teachers across disciplines, building rapport and creating a positive learning environment is one of the most crucial element of your success as a teacher.

 How do you set expectations in the classroom?
 Communicating your expectations well helps to build rapport and set the tone for the class.
 All classrooms have both explicit and implicit contracts; understanding them well can help students understand what it takes to be successful in a course.